Saint-Lambert, Montérégie

 Saint-Lambert is divided into two main sections: the original city of Saint-Lambert and the Préville neighbourhood.
 The original city of Saint-Lambert (as it existed prior to 1969) is located from the Country Club of Montreal golf course to the border of the Le Vieux-Longueuil borough.
 It includes the city's downtown, known as "The Village".
 On the other side of the Country Club of Montreal is the former city of Préville, which merged with Saint-Lambert in 1969.
 It extends to the borders of the city of Brossard and the Longueuil borough of Greenfield Park.

 Saint-Lambert was named for the early French Canadian hunter Lambert Closse.

 History

-In 1636, Louis XIII of France was dividing up seigneuries in the new colony of New France.
+In 1636, King Louis XIII was dividing up seigneuries in the new colony of New France.
 One of these was known as La Prairie, comprising La Prairie de la Magdeleine and La Prairie de Saint-Lambert.
 The lower part of the latter, was known as Mouillepied, due to the swampy conditions of the area.
 Saint-Lambert's first two permanent residents were André Marsil and André Achim in the 18th century.
 Today André Marsil's house can be found on the corner of Riverside Drive and Notre-Dame Avenue, was converted into a textile museum called the Marsil Museum (Musée Marsil), although the museum has since moved to the Bonsecours Market.

 In 1722, Mouillepied was transferred from La Prairie seigneurie to Saint-Antoine-de-Longueuil parish.